William Morris Phone Cases

 What is William Morris's style?

-Key Features of Morris's Style
+Key characteristics of Morris’s style:

 Was William Morris Art Deco?